 A streetscape program should be developed for the segments of Leesburg Pike, Haycock Road and Great Falls Street that lie within the vicinity of the Transit Station Area to meet the functional needs of commuters and make the walk to the Metro station more pleasant.
 Special treatment along both sides of these streets includes street trees, pedestrian-level lighting, special paving, coordinated graphics and street furniture.
-Streetscape design should be retrofitted into the existing rights-of-way and should augment existing and programmed sidewalks rather than requiring their replacement.
+Streetscape design should transition into existing and programmed sidewalks rather than requiring their replacement.
 Developers should be encouraged to provide this streetscape treatment as part of any new development.